RajKKapadia/Summerize-Article-Daisi/README.md

 # The Very First Daisi™ Hackathon
 This is my attemt to this competition.
 I have created an appllication that will summerize a piece of text into minimum simple words.
+This application takes advantage of a model from Facebook AI, Huggin Face, and Transformers.

 The technology I have used are:
 * [Transformers](https://github.com/huggingface/transformers)